Watchful1/RemindMeBot/README.md

 This is the repository for u/RemindMeBot on reddit.
+It's a reminder bot that you can trigger with a comment or message and it will send you a reminder message the specified time period later.
 You can find instructions on how to use the bot [here](https://www.reddit.com/r/RemindMeBot/comments/e1bko7/remindmebot_info_v21/).

 I took over running u/RemindMeBot from u/RemindMeBotWrangler in early 2019 and fully rewrote the code.